kaptenMiaw/kaptenMiaw/README.md

 - 👋 Hi, I’m @kaptenMiaw
-- 👀 I’m interested in mobile apps developer
+- 👀 I’m interested in mobile & web development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning flutter & web front-end
-- 💞️ I’m looking to collaborate on apa aja lol
+- 💞️ I’m looking to collaborate on small project
 - 📫 How to reach me, give me your money

 <!---